-Advisors: Judith Buchalski, (269) 927-8100 ext.
-5015, buchal@lakemichigancollege.edu Dr. Denise Scameheorn, (269) 927-8100 ext.
+Advisors: Dr. Denise Scameheorn, (269) 927-8100 ext.
 5017, scameheo@lakemichigancollege.edu

+Dr. Amy Scrima, (269) 927-8100 ext.
+5015, ascrima@lakemichigancollege.edu

 Meeting the degree requirements for the Associate in Arts degree is the most typical curriculum if you are planning to transfer to a Psychology program at a four-year college or university.
 It is essential that you consult with an academic advisor for the specific requirements of the college you plan to attend.